What Ontario is doing

 • It is against the law to import, possess, deposit, release, transport, breed/grow, buy, sell, lease or trade marbled crayfish in Ontario.

 • Never buy, keep or breed marbled crayfish as a pet or for any other purpose.
-They may be listed under synonyms such as marble crayfish, self-cloning crayfish or marmorkrebs.
+You cannot keep marbled crayfish in an aquarium.
+They may be listed for sale under other names such as marble crayfish, self-cloning crayfish or marmorkrebs.

 Reporting illegal activity